 Last night, in the middle of the night, fear crept up inside me.
 For the last couple of months, I’ve had occasional vertigo.
-I think it’s coming from tightness in my neck and shoulders.
-Last night, I said to myself, “What is wrong with me?”
+As I laid in bed, I said to myself, “What is wrong with me?”

 Then the fear spread in my head and my body froze.